What's New for 2015!

 News from 2013!

 Watermelon Park Fest was stellar!
-Del McCoury was great, and some great acts from past Watermelon Park Fest's, like Cedric Watson and Larry Keel rocked it too.
+Del McCoury, Bobby Osbourne, and the Masters of Bluegrass were superb!
+Having Dirk Powell join us for our whole set was a treat, thanks Dirk!
 We enjoyed meeting some of the new acts, like the Stray Birds, and Locust Honey, and Old Man Leudecke was a treat to have at the festival and at our house.
 Next years festival slated for Sept.
 25-27, see you there!